Monday, 18 December 2017

 In each windows domain

-Run the script on each DC (get files from umbrella dashboard)
+Run the script first on each DC (get files from umbrella dashboard)

 Install the AD connector (get files from umbrella dashboard)